-There are two kinds of expatriates: the kind who move to a foreign country to seize an opportunity for a job or education, and the kind who move to a foreign country for love.
+There are two kinds of expatriates: the kind who move to a foreign country to seize an opportunity for a job or education or retirement, and the kind who move to a foreign country for love.

 The temporary vs the accidental expat

 The temporary expat generally sees it as just that: temporary, a step on a career path, an adventure, but one with a foreseeable end date.

 The second type, however, doesn’t become an expat intentionally.
 This “accidental expat” falls in love, and the person they love happens to come from another country, so the new couple has to choose which country to live in.

 I should add that another group also counts as accidental expats: refugees.
 All of the following advice for accidental expats applies to refugees as well.